Shadow Visitor (“I haunt” Series)

 . . .

 Damian glanced at our seraphic companion.
-“Angel, if only you could eat.”
+“Oh, angel,” he said.
+“If only you ate with us.”

 . . .